vininet17/app-deficientes-visuais/README.md

 ## 💻 Project

-Simple design to assist in reading the visually impaired
+Simple project to assist in reading the visually impaired

 ## :rocket: Technologies